Thursday, April 25, 2013

 In the Spring, at the end of the day,

-you should always smell like dirt.
+always smell like dirt.

 Margaret Atwood